rohan-paul/Awesome-JavaScript-Interviews/Git-and-Github/git-rebase.md

 <img src="git-rebase.png">

 **Git’s rebase command temporarily rewinds the commits on your current branch, pulls in the commits from the other branch and reapplies the rewinded commits back on top.
-By switching the current This bases the current branch onto the other branch.**
+By switching the current, this bases the current branch onto the other branch.**

-`$ git rebase master`
+### `$ git rebase master`

 ```
 First, rewinding head to replay your work on top of it...